lgblgblgb/xemu/README.md

 # X-cLCD

-Commodore LCD (and Commodore VIC-20) emulator
+Commodore LCD, Commodore 65 (and Commodore VIC-20) emulator

-(Note: about the Commodore VIC-20, see below)
+(Note: about the Commodore VIC-20 and Commodore 65, see below)

+WARNING: there is *nothing* too much common in these machines.
+The only reason that I emulate these within a single project, that I can easily re-use some of the components needed, that's all!

 Commodore LCD is a highly unknown portable LCD based device with battery power and ability to "sleep" with SRAMs still powered.
 Unfortunately the project was stopped